ILIAS-eLearning/ILIAS/components/ILIAS/Container/README-technical.md

     - -> renderHelperCustomBlock, renderHelperTypeBlock (render block into block template)
   - -> renderDetails() (needed ???)
 - provides closures (for the ContentGUI classes) to manipulate the output
-  - used be ContainerSessionsContentGUI to show links to previous/next and hide previous/next session items
+  - used by ContainerSessionsContentGUI to show links to previous/next and hide previous/next session items
   - setBlockPrefixClosure
   - setBlockPostfixClosure
   - setItemHiddenClosure